j-hazart/todo-list/README.md

 # todo-list
-A training react project of a todo list
+A training react project of a todo list.